 Watch the video below

-Have you returned a set of MALM drawers to IKEA, or had them fixed to the wall?
+Have you fixed your furniture to the wall?
 Let us know in the comments below